Limits and Beyond:

 50 years on from The Limits to Growth what did we learn and what’s next?

 In 1972, a book changed the world.

-The Club of Rome commissioned a report that shifted how we see what humans are doing to the planet.
-Looking back five decades later, what happened next, what did we do and not do, what did we learn, and what happens now?
+The Club of Rome commissioned a report that changed how we see what humans are doing to the planet.
+Looking back five decades later: what happened next, what did we do and not do, what did we learn, and what happens now?